reyolan/simple-dama/README.md

 # simple-dama

-Demonstrates the usage of flexbox through recreating Dama / Filipino Checkers board
+Demonstrates the usage of flexbox through recreation of Dama / Filipino Checkers board